surangasa/Unprotect-ExcelFiles/README.md

 ## Building executables

 A GitHub Actions workflow builds a standalone Windows EXE and macOS app using PyInstaller.
+Built binaries are pushed to the `gh-pages` branch so they can be downloaded from GitHub Pages.
 See `.github/workflows/build.yml` for details.